chika-games/RPG-Maker-Specifications/src/file_formats/data_types.md

 | `F64` | A 64-bit floating-point number. |

 ## Compound Data Types
-These data types are built from the other data types and correspond to structures/records in many programming languages.
+Compound data types are built from the basic data types described above.
+These correspond to structures/records in many programming languages.

 ### STRING Type
 The `STRING` type represents a length-prepended string of characters.
-These are used for all textual data.
+These are used to store textual data.

 When present within a tag of an Lcf file, the string's length will not be present.
 Instead, the tag's size field should be used as the string's length.
-This further cuts down on the overall size of Lcf files.

 When present within a text file, this type is simply a sequence of characters with no explicit length.
-For an example, see the `GameTitle` field of the [configuration file](config.md).
+For an example, see the `GameTitle` field of the [configuration file format](config.md).

-**Note:** Strings have no standard encoding, and it is the runtime's duty to determine an appropriate encoding.
-This is typically based on the operating system's current locale.
-(Japanese games will typically use [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).)

-This is likely due to RM2k/3 originally being a Japanese-only engine; Shift_JIS was assumed to be the encoding of choice.
-This has resulted in various different encodings being used across RM2k/3 games, although UTF-8 has become dominant for modern games, and the engine did get an official English port over a decade after release.

 | Field  | Type         | Description                             |
 |:-------|:-------------|:----------------------------------------|
 | Length | `EINT`       | The length of the string in bytes.      |
 | Data   | `U8[Length]` | The characters that make up the string. |

+**Note:** Strings have no standard encoding, and the official Runtime performs little to no error checking;
+the operating system's locale is used.
+(Japanese games will typically use [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).)

+This is lack of regularity is likely due to RM2k/3 originally being a Japanese-only engine that only received an English port years later;
+Shift_JIS was assumed to be the encoding of choice.
+This has resulted in various different encodings being used across RM2k/3 games, although UTF-8 has become dominant for modern games.

 ### LIST Type
 The `LIST` type represents an ordered list of elements.
-This type will always be followed by another type which indicates the type of elements being stored.
+Notation-wise, this will always be followed by another type to indicate what type the elements are.

 This is essentially an array with the caveat that, when stored in a binary file, all elements are to be preceded by their 1-based index and followed by an [End Tag](common_tags.md#end-tag).